francois2metz/steampipe-plugin-ovh/docs/tables/ovh_bill_detail.md

-# Table: ovh_bill_details
+# Table: ovh_bill

 Details of the bill of your account.

-The `ovh_bill_details` table can be used to query information about your billing information.
+The `ovh_bill_detail` table can be used to query information about your billing information.

 ## Examples